bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: IoT
         text: >
           SaaS & wireless sensors to know when concrete is cured.
-Used by 20 of the largest global general contractors.
+Adopted by scores of the world's largest general contractors.

           Acquired by HILTI.